DR3WH0/DR3WH0.github.io/_posts/2013-07-21-LastFm-AutoResume.md

 title: LastFm AutoResume
 ---

-Ubuntu 10.04 Instructions
-Substitute any number of automated mouse click softwares for a different OS.
+Ubuntu 10.04 Instructions (substitute any number of automated mouse click softwares for a different OS)

 1. Install KAutoClick from the Software Center
 2. Start the LastFm Web client